Gomel Palace

+History

 The two-storey palace of Field Marshal Pyotr Rumyantsev was built between 1777 and 1796 to a Neoclassical design attributed to Ivan Starov.
 The palace replaced the ruined castle of Gomel's previous owner, Michael Frederick Czartoryski.

-After Pyotr Rumyantsev's death in 1796, the grounds were slowly improved by his son Nicholas (1754-1826).
+After Pyotr Rumyantsev's death in 1796, the grounds were slowly improved by his son Nicholas (1754–1826).
 His brother Sergei was the next owner.
 He was never interested in country housekeeping and promptly sold the palace to the crown (1834).
 Gomel was immediately purchased by another Field Marshal, Ivan Paskevich, who had both the palace and the park substantially renovated.
 He employed architect Adam Idźkowski to add a four-storey tower and a three-storey wing to the existing structure.

 After the Russian Revolution the palace was nationalized to house a local museum.
 Paskevich's daughter-in-law Irina had to move from the palace into an ordinary flat.
 The buildings sustained heavy damage in the Russian Civil War and World War II.
+In late February and March of 2022 the palace was site of several negotiation sessions between Ukraine and Russia seeking a settlement of their ongoing war, which had begun on 22 February; these talks would come to naught.

 The park contains a modern statue of Count Nikolay Rumyantsev.
 The original marble statues of Euripides, Venus, Athena, Ares, Bacchus, and the Nymph were lost.
 It was only in 2006 that the replacement statues were put in place.
 The Paskevich art collection also boasted several paintings by Ivan Kramskoi, Marcin Zaleski, and January Suchodolski, as well as a marble bust of Count Rumyantsev by Antonio Canova.